-- 4.1 Capacity utilization factor (CUF) of a solar PV project is defined as the ratio of actual energy generated by the project to the equivalent energy output at its rated capacity over the year.
+- 4.16 Capacity utilization factor (CUF) of a solar PV project is defined as the ratio of actual energy generated by the project to the equivalent energy output at its rated capacity over the year.
 The energy generation for a solar PV project is dependent on solar radiation, and number of clear sunny days.
-Thus the capacity utilization factor depends upon site specific parameters like insolation, ambient conditions and conversion efficiencies of PV cell. - 4.2 CERC in its Statement of Objects and Reason for Terms and Conditions for Tariff determination from Renewable Energy Sources Regulations, 2009 has mentioned under Tariff Norms for solar PV projects that clear sunny days of around 290 days to 320 days are available in most of the parts of the country.
-It has also been stated that mean monthly global solar radiation incident over the country is found to be of the order of 5.5 to 6 kWh/sqm/day. - 4.3 Taking into consideration the above facts the Commission has proposed CUF at 19% for tariff determination in line with the CUF considered in CERC (Terms and Conditions for Tariff determination from Renewable Energy Sources) Regulations, 2009.
+Thus the capacity utilization factor depends upon site specific parameters like insolation, ambient conditions and conversion efficiencies of PV cell. - 4.17 CERC in its Terms and Conditions for Tariff determination from Renewable energy sources Regulations, 2012 has mentioned under Technology specific parameters for solar PV projects a capacity utilization factor of 19%. - 4.18 Accordingly, the Commission has considered CUF at 19% for tariff determination in line with the CUF as considered in CERC (Terms and Conditions for Tariff determination from Renewable Energy Sources) Regulations, 2012.